biolab/orange-hugo/content/blog/2020/2020-06-19-edit-domain.md

-categories = ["edit", "domain", "data"] shortExcerpt = "Handle your data with Edit Domain." longExcerpt = "How to handle your data with Edit Domain - rename, change type, merge, sort..."
+categories = ["edit", "domain", "data"] shortExcerpt = "Handle your data with Edit Domain." longExcerpt = "How to handle your data with Edit Domain - rename, change type, merge, sort..." x2images = false  # true if using retina screenshots, else false
 +++

 Importing data into Orange is easy.
 File, import, and voila, your data is here.
 But what about if you want to rename a variable, change it's type or edit labels?
 Edit Domain to the rescue!